alvarogarcia7/blog_source/source/_posts/2015-04-12-jason-gorman-tdd-intensive-workshop.markdown

 Notes from the slides:

   * each then is an outcome
     * do not mix outcomes and implications.
-An example: after winning the lottery, the money should be transferred to my bank account and I can buy a yatch.
+An example: after winning the lottery, the money should be transferred to my bank account and I can buy a yacht.
 The former is an outcome (change in state) and the latter an implication (a new action that is now enabled)
     * an outcome is mapped to an assertion, while a collaboration is mapped to an interaction (verify in mockito)
   * Given / When / Then is not enough to implement an executable specification.
 We need examples, detail
   * OO: send messages to distribute responsibility.